-- 2000, “I, You, and It”, in eds.
-Orenstein, Alex and Petr Kotatko, Knowledge, Language and Logic, Dordrecht, Holland: Kluwer Academic Publishers.
+- 2000, “I, You, and It”, in A. Orenstein and Petr Kotatko (eds.), Knowledge, Language and Logic, Dordrecht Kluwer Academic Publishers.

-Note: Works annotated by [*] at the end contain both essays on Quine's work and comments on those essays by Quine himself.
+Note: works marked with an asterisk contain both essays on Quine’s work and comments on those essays by Quine himself.